 Salvation, for most Christians, is based upon one having to do something, such as “accepting Christ as their saviour,” or “asking Jesus into their heart,” or some other form of transaction between themselves and Jesus (or God).
 Simply put, for most Christians, salvation is an offer they must accept.

 For those of us in the body of Christ, on the other hand, salvation (from a relative perspective, anyway) comes when we simply believe the Good News that Christ died for our sins, and that He was entombed and roused on the third day.
-It isn’t about having to choose to believe something specific, or having to ask Jesus to do something for us (such as “save us” or “come into our hearts,” whatever that means), or even having to accept an offer, but is simply something that happens to us when we’ve believed the truth of what the Good News that Paul proclaimed means.
+It isn’t about having to choose to believe something specific, or having to ask Jesus to do something for us, or even having to accept an offer, but is simply something that happens to us when God gives us the understanding of, and faith to believe, what the Good News that Paul proclaimed means (which includes the eventual experience of salvation by all humanity).

 What they don’t quite get is that, first of all, the actual Gospel Paul taught is not a proposition at all, but rather is simply a proclamation of Good News, and that the only way to “reject” the Gospel is to not be convinced by the evangelist proclaiming it that it’s actually a true statement.
-Nobody rejects a belief they know to be true, and if it actually was something they believed was true yet was something they didn’t want to be true, it means they still ultimately believed it to be true first, which means they’ve already believed the Gospel and have already been saved.
+Nobody rejects a belief they know to be true, and if it actually was something they believed was true yet was something they didn’t want to be true, it means they still ultimately believed it to be true first, which means they’ve already believed the Gospel, which would mean they have already been saved.

 Of course, from an absolute perspective, everyone has already been saved because of what Christ accomplished anyway, which is actually what the Good News that Paul taught is all about.
-The Good News we believe when we attain salvation from a relative perspective is ultimately the understanding that everyone’s sins were already taken care of through Christ’s cross, and that everyone has already been saved ontologically (and that everyone will also eventually experience that salvation eschatologically) because of what Christ accomplished.
+Part of the Good News we believe when we’re given salvation from a relative perspective is ultimately the understanding that everyone’s sins were already taken care of through Christ’s cross, and that everyone has already been saved ontologically (and that everyone will also eventually experience that salvation eschatologically) because of what Christ accomplished.